ehsong/ehsong.github.io/_pages/research.md

 * Song, E. E. Explaining the Expansion of the NGO Sector in China: Through the Lense of Adaptive Corporatist Governance. under review.

+*Book Chapters*

+* “Changes in State-Civil Society Relations in China during Hu and Xi.”
+With Runya Qiaoan.
+In Czeslaw Tubilewicz (Eds.), Critical Issues in Contemporary China.
+Routledge. submitted to the editor.

 ## China and the International Order

 My last research agenda lies in understanding how China interacts with the liberal international order, notably human rights regime and the maritime regime.